luis-cj/data-science-solar-power-plant/README.md

 </p>

 Before sending the technical team to fix the problem the data science team is required to analyse the sensors' data to make a first approximation to the root cause of failure of the equipment.

+## Methodology

+### 1. Objective
+Analyse the available data to find out what is causing the problem in the power plants and conclude if it is necessary to send a technical team to fix the problem in site.

+Find the property profile that maximise the potential revenue in the renting retail market and the main neighbourhoods where these are situated.